theantichris/Simple-Plugin-Framework/README.md

 #### SettingsSection

 The SettingsSection class requires a name to be instantiated.
-Optionally a View can be specified.
+A view file and view data can be passed in, optionally.

-Unless you need to display something specific like instructions to the user you do not need to pass in a View since WordPress will automatically display the section's name on the page.
-The name is added to the View's $viewData property automatically.
+Unless you need to display something specific like instructions to the user you do not need to include a view file since WordPress will automatically display the section's name on the page.

+If you do use a view file the name is added to the $viewData property automatically.

     $section = new SettingsSection('Section One', $sectionView);